MODERN SLAVERY & HUMAN TRAFFICKING POLICY

 Modern Slavery and Human Trafficking Statement

-This Modern Slavery and Human Trafficking Statement relates to actions and activities during the financial year 4th Jan 2021 & 4th Jan 2022
+This Modern Slavery and Human Trafficking Statement relates to actions and activities during the financial year 4th Jan 2021 to 4th Jan 2022.

-The statement sets down Blue Lights Digital Ltd commitment to preventing slavery and human trafficking in our business activities and the steps we have put in place with the aim of ensuring that there is no slavery or human trafficking in our own business and supply chains.
-We all have a duty to be alert to risks, however small.
+The statement sets down Blue Lights Digital Ltd’s commitment to preventing slavery and human trafficking in our business activities and the steps we have put in place to ensure that there is no slavery or human trafficking in our own business and supply chains.
+We all must be alert to risks, however small.
 Staff are expected to report their concerns and management to act upon them.